-- (a) Categories of incurred health expenses which are medically-authorized in the care of a child with an illness or condition eligible for consideration is assessing whether a family has reached its eligibility threshold of exceeding 10 percent of the first \$100,000 of annual income of a family plus exceeding 15 percent of the excess income over \$100,000 include, but are not limited to, the following: - 1.
-Physician-authorized ancillaries (labs, x-rays); - 2.
-Specialized pediatric ambulatory care, including physician-authorized rehabilitative therapies (for example, speech, occupational, and physical), physician-authorized care for treatment of addiction disorders and mental health care, dental care, eye care, chiropractic care;
+(a) Categories of incurred health expenses, which are related to the medical care of a child with an illness or condition eligible for consideration in assessing whether a family has reached its eligibility threshold of exceeding 10 percent of the first \$100,000 of annual income of a family plus exceeding 15 percent of the excess income over \$100,000 include, but are not limited to, the following:

-- 3. Care in an acute hospital in New Jersey (treatment for acute and chronic conditions and treatment of addiction disorders and mental health conditions); - 4.
+- 1. Physician-authorized ancillaries (labs, x-rays); - 2.
+Specialized pediatric ambulatory care, including physician-authorized rehabilitative therapies (for example, speech, occupational, and physical), physician-authorized care for treatment of addiction disorders and mental health care, dental care, eye care, chiropractic care; - 3.
+Care in an acute hospital in New Jersey (treatment for acute and chronic conditions and treatment of addiction disorders and mental health conditions); - 4.
 Care in acute hospitals in other states (treatment for acute and chronic conditions, and treatment of addiction disorders and mental health conditions as well as highly specialized care such as organ transplants); - 5.
 Physicians and nursing services in all settings, including primary care (preventive care) and immunization services (for example, office, hospital); - 6.
 Care in specialty hospitals (for example, rehabilitative, psychiatric); - 7.
 Long term care (respite care, hospice care, residential care, or other care); - 8.
 Home health care (physician-authorized home health aide, physician-authorized public health nurse, physician-authorized private duty nurse or other care); - 9.
 Pharmaceuticals (physician-authorized Federal Drug Administration approved over-the-counter and prescription drugs related to the medical condition and physician-authorized Federal Drug Administration approved medical formulas); - 10.
 Disposable medical supplies (physician-authorized over-the-counter and prescribed supplies); - 11.
 Durable medical equipment (for example, physician-authorized ventilators, prostheses); - 12.
-Home modification that is related to the medical condition of the child at the time the expenses were incurred; - 13.
-Purchase of a specialized leased or specialized, modified vehicle and any subsequent modifications that are related to the medical condition of the child at the time the expenses were incurred; and - 14.
-Experimental medical treatment/experimental drugs which are recognized by Federal or State agencies and provided by licensed health care providers.
-Applications involving experimental treatment/ experimental drugs may require additional review. - (b) Categories of incurred health-related expenses are eligible for consideration in assessing whether a family has reached its eligibility threshold of exceeding 10 percent of the first \$ 100,000 of annual income of a family plus exceeding 15 percent of the excess income over \$ 100,000 include: - 1.
-Family transportation and travel-related expenses including, but not limited to, mileage allowance, tolls, parking receipts, temporary shelter costs and telephone calls related to medical condition. - (c) Fifty percent of a health insurance premium including supplemental and dependent coverage that is paid by a family, not to exceed 50 percent of total eligible expenses, when accompanied by eligible expenses in (a) or (b) above.
+Home modification that is related to the medical condition of the child at the time the expenses were incurred: - 13.
+Purchase of a specialized leased or specialized, modified vehicle and any subsequent modifications that are related to the medical condition of the child at the time the expenses were incurred; - 14.
+Experimental medical treatment/experimental drugs in connection with an FDA-approved clinical trial, which are provided by licensed health care providers.
+Applications involving experimental treatment/experimental drugs may require additional review; - 15.
+Reasonable funeral expenses, including professional services, arrangement and supervision, facility charges, transportation (hearse and one family car), casket costs and vault or cremation urn.
+Excluded items include, but are not limited to, flowers, prayer cards, books, headstones, name plates and soloist/organist; and - 16.
+Family transportation and travel-related expenses including, but not limited to, mileage allowance, tolls, parking receipts, temporary shelter costs and telephone calls related to medical condition. - (b) Fifty percent of a health coverage premium, including supplemental and dependent coverage that is paid by a family, not to exceed 50 percent of total eligible expenses, when accompanied by eligible expenses in (a) above shall be counted toward calculating eligibility, but shall not be considered an eligible expense for reimbursement from the Fund.